 Open Positions: Post-doctoral Fellows and Research Engineers

 We are looking for post-doctoral fellows and research engineers in Computer Vision / Artificial Intelligence to join the development of our clinical prototypes aiming at monitoring patient and clinician safety during image-guided interventions.
-The project involves the perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using both RGB-D and endoscopic videos.
+The projects involve the 3D perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using unique datasets of either RGB-D or endoscopic videos.
 A better idea of our research can be obtained from the illustrative videos below:

-Deep Learning for the Analysis of Large Surgical Video Databases:
+Deep Learning for the Live Analysis of Endoscopic Procedures:

-Proficiency in English is mandatory for this position since the development of the prototypes will involve communication with the clinical and industrial partners of the project.
+For both positions, proficiency in English is mandatory since the development of the prototypes will involve communication with the clinical and industrial partners of the project.

-- Research engineer: Master in Computer Science or equivalent.
+- Master in Computer Science or equivalent.
 PhD is welcome for research engineer positions but not mandatory

 - Post-doctoral fellow: PhD in Computer Science or equivalent

-- Strong C++ programming skills with experience in Computer Vision/Machine Learning or 3D visualisation
+- Strong C++ programming skills with experience in either Computer Vision, Machine Learning or 3D visualisation

 - Proficiency in English (oral and written)

-- Knowledge/experience in GPGPU, Deep Learning or Qt is a plus
+- Knowledge/experience in Qt, Python or Deep Learning is a plus

 The position is located in Strasbourg, France.
 Strasbourg is a lively, green and cosmopolitan city situated in the heart of Europe and is also home to the European parliament.
 The successful candidate will work with the research group CAMMA and will be hosted within the IRCAD institute at the University Hospital of Strasbourg.
 He/She will thereby have direct contact with clinicians, industrial partners and also have access to an exceptional international research environment offering unique clinical facilities.

-The position is available as soon as possible for an initial duration of one year with the possibility to extend.
-The position will be open until an excellent candidate is found.
-The net salary is competitive and ranges from ~2000Euros/month to ~2500Euros/month depending on prior experience.
-To apply, please send a long CV and a motivation letter describing your experience in computer vision to Nicolas Padoy.
+The positions are available as soon as possible for an initial duration of one year with the possibility to extend.
+The positions will be open until an excellent candidate is found.
+The net salary is competitive and concomitant with prior experience.
+To apply, please send a long CV and a motivation letter describing your experience in computer vision and machine learning to Nicolas Padoy.